hangocmy/hangocmy/README.md

 # Hi there, I'm [Ha Ngoc My][Website]

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif"/>

 My undergraduate degree is in software engineering.
-I'm actively studying everything there is to know about web frontend, CI/CD, and software testing in general (manual, automated, performance testing).
+I'm actively working and learning everything there is to know about presale and software testing in general (manual, automated, performance, API testing,...).
-My objective is to become a successful software automation engineer.
 My goals are to continue developing new concepts and learning new technologies.

-Mentor and believer in the potential of women to work in areas of technology.
+Empowering and believing in the potential of women in technology.

 ---